A step-by-step guide to organizing and running your own street food market or food truck event

 Location is key when organizing your own food truck or street food market or festival and can make or break you.

-Festivals, on the other hand, can be held in green space such as fields.
+Festivals, on the other hand, can be held in green spaces such as fields.

-Its hard to judge at the moment but cities may not be such busy locations if large sections of the workforce continue to from home, which they have been since March 2020.
+It’s hard to judge at the moment but cities may not be such busy locations if large sections of the workforce continue to from home, which they have been since March 2020.
+Of course, cities will always maintain a large population, but may not have the purchasing power they once did.

 However, suburban areas such as towns and villages could be the way to go as these are locations that have been doing well during this time.